MetaMask/metamask-docs/wallet/connect/index.md

 - **Multi-platform support** – Connect from web, desktop, mobile, and gaming platforms.
 - **Seamless mobile integration** – Use QR codes or deeplinks to establish persistent connections with MetaMask Mobile.
-- **EIP-6963 detection** – Automatically detect MetaMask wallets, with or without third-party libraries.
+- **EIP-6963 detection** – Automatically detect MetaMask, with or without third-party libraries.
 - **RPC request batching** – Improve efficiency by batching multiple requests into a single call.

 Get started using [MetaMask SDK](metamask-sdk/index.md).